jake100/stealthlang/README.md

 	saveFile("notes.txt, "1: note to self...")
 	saveFile("notes.txt", loadFile("notes.txt") + "\n" + "2: second note to self...")

+	#log creates the log file if it does not exist otherwise the first strings is the file name but without a file extension, the next string is added to the log, every log of same name adds to the file on a new line
+	log("logs", "first log.")
+	log("logs", "this is the second log.")

 	#pattern matching
     	m = 1
 	match m: